 I love the fact that Gaggia allows you to customize pre-infusion settings.
 All too often this part of the brewing process is overlooked or ignored, yet it’s an essential step in achieving well extracted coffee.

-There are three options, one of which involves skipping the pre infusion process altogether for lighter coffee.
+There are three options, one of which involves skipping the pre-infusion process altogether for lighter coffee.
 Personally, I’d recommend going with the extended pre infusion option every time – your tastebuds will thank you!

 Espresso Plus System

-As if control over grind, temperature, dose and pre infusion weren’t enough, Gaggia has also included the Espresso Plus System.
+As if control over grind, temperature, dose and pre-infusion weren’t enough, Gaggia has also included the Espresso Plus System.
 A dial on the dispensing spout allows you to control the espresso’s flow rate in real time, which is something you just don’t see every day.

 This feature really floats my boat because it adds a whole new dimension to espresso preparation from a super automatic.
+Essentially, having the ability to control flow rate is kind of like adding more grinder settings.
+Plus, you have plenty of room to experiment and get creative!

 Cup Height